References to ‘Data Controller’, ‘Data Processor’, ‘Personal Data’ have the meanings defined in the General Data Protection Regulation (GDPR).

-The terms of agreement between LEAP & AWS, are here: aws.amazon.com/agreement
+The terms of agreement between LEAP & AWS, are here: aws.amazon.com/agreement.

 AWS has achieved a substantial amount of certification and compliance in industry standards, which recognise best practices in Information Security.

-For a full listing of AWS certification and compliance, visit aws.amazon.com/compliance
+For a full listing of AWS certification and compliance, visit aws.amazon.com/compliance.

 Each LEAP application is accessed via HTTPS using Transport Layer Security (TLS).
 TLS is a cryptographic protocol designed to protect information transmitted over the internet, against eavesdropping, tampering, and message forgery.

-LEAP is monitored 24hours a day, 7 days a week, 365 days a year.
+LEAP servers are backed up multiple times daily, weekly and monthly, and are monitored 24 hours a day, 7 days a week, 365 days a year.